cobiwave/simplefolio/README.md

 A **FREE** Beautiful Portfolio Template for Developers!

-This repo is an easily customizable personal portfolio template.
 Feel free to use it as-is or customize it as much as you want.
 I wanted to build a clean, beautiful and simple template without any unnecessary bloat.

 ![](example.gif)

 To view a live demo, **[click here](https://simplefolio.netlify.com/)**

+**Note:** You are 100% allowed to use this template for both personal and commercial use, but NOT to claim it as your own design.
+A credit to the original author, Jacobo Martinez, is of course highly appreciated

 ---

-## Getting Started
+## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Prerequisites 📋

 You need to have installed on your computer: